IN10 Media Network: Others

+Epic Studios

+Epic Studios (formerly MovieVerse Studios and Juggernaut Productions) is a film and television production company which was established on 2019 which was owned by The Epic Company.

 Epic On

-EpicOn is an Indian subscription video on-demand over-the-top streaming service owned by IN10 Media Network.
+Epic On is an Indian subscription video on-demand over-the-top streaming service owned by The Epic Company.
 It was launched on 2014.

-The app combines the offerings of Epic TV, Nazara TV, Ishara TV and Filamchi Bhojpuri.
+The app combines the offerings of Epic TV, Epic Parivaar (earlier Ishara TV), Epic Bharat (earlier Nazara TV) and Epic Bhojpuri (earlier Filamchi Bhojpuri).
 It is an on-demand video streaming platform providing entertainment and movies exclusively in Hindi and Bhojpuri language.